foster0909/buy-now-regret-later/README.md

 This is a custom (and poorly) built vulnerable PHP + MySQL application designed to practice Web application security, testing and exploitation.
 ---
-## 🧠 Features & Vulnerabilities
+## 🧩 Features

-- 🔐 **Authentication & Sessions**
-  - Weak session management
-  - Cookie-based manipulation
-  - Role-based access bypass
+- 👤 **User Accounts**
+  - Register and log in as a user
+  - Edit profile, bio, and email
+  - Reset password and OTP system

-- 🛒 **Cart & Purchase System**
+- 🛒 **Shopping System**
-  - Hidden fields for price manipulation
-  - Insufficient authorization on purchase
-  - Logic flaws in calculations

-- 🧨 **Stored XSS & DOM XSS**
-  - Inject JavaScript via product reviews
-  - Trigger external beacon requests

-- 🕵️ **SQL Injection (Blind & Error-Based)**
+  - Add products to cart
-  - Blind SQLi on login and review endpoints
+  - View cart and subtotal
-  - Extract admin hashes with timing attacks

-- 🪝 **Broken Access Control**
+  - Purchase items using virtual balance

+- ✍️ **Product Reviews**
+  - Users can leave reviews on products
+  - View all feedback for each item

+- 🖼️ **Profile Pictures**
+  - Upload and change profile images

+- 🛠️ **Admin Panel**
-  - Edit/delete reviews of other users
+  - Manage all products and users
-  - View cart of a user named Mike
+  - View submitted reviews
-  - Change email of other users

-- 🕹️ **Flags & Challenges**
+- 📊 **Bank & Balance Tracking**
-  - Trigger flags by purchasing “suspicious items”
-  - Hidden cookies / header manipulation
-  - Explore `admin_dashboard.php` to find the final flag
+  - Virtual bank system
+  - Track total items purchased

+- 🌐 **REST-style API Endpoints**
+  - JSON responses for product reviews
+  - AJAX-based review submission and removal

+---

 ---